-In short, if an organization, including churches, receives 501(c)(3) exemption status from the IRS it is recognition that they are exempt from federal income and property taxes.
-In addition, donors who make charitable contributions to 501(c)(3) organizations may deduct the contribution amount from their taxable income.
+So what does it mean to be a 501(c)(3) church, and is the designation beneficial?
+In short, if an organization, including a church, receives 501(c)(3) exemption status from the IRS, it is a recognition that they are exempt from federal income and property taxes.
+In addition, people who make contributions to 501(c)(3) organizations may deduct the contribution amount from their taxable income.

-According to the IRS, “Churches that meet the requirements of IRC section 501(c)(3) are automatically considered tax exempt and are not required to apply for and obtain recognition of tax-exempt status from the IRS.”
-So it isn’t required for your church to apply for 501(c)(3) in order to be tax exempt.
+According to the IRS, “Churches that meet the requirements of Internal Revenue Code section 501(c)(3) are automatically considered tax exempt and are not required to apply for and obtain recognition of tax-exempt status from the IRS.”
+So it isn’t required for your church to apply for 501(c)(3) in order to be tax-exempt.

-Keep in mind, Churches may lobby for legislation or ballot initiatives, but they are prohibited from showing support for political candidates.
-If a church is shown to be in violation of this restriction, they risk losing their exempt status.
-What most people don’t realize is that churches and non-profits exist under this definition whether or not they have officially received 501c3 status from the IRS.
+Keep in mind, churches may lobby for legislation or ballot initiatives, but they are prohibited from showing support for political candidates.
+If a church is shown to be in violation of this restriction, they risk losing its exempt status.
+What most people don’t realize is that churches and nonprofits exist under this definition whether or not they have officially received 501(c)(3) status from the IRS.

-While 501(c)(3) status is not a necessity for churches, it does have benefits.
+While becoming a 501(c)(3) church is not a necessity, it does have benefits.

 - 501(c)(3) status enhances an organization’s financial transparency.
 Maintaining your status requires that informational tax returns be filed on an annual basis and this information is available to the public on GuideStar.
-As a result, potential donors are able to gain an essential understanding of the organization and determine whether or not he/she would like to make a charitable contribution.
+As a result, potential contributors are able to gain an essential understanding of the organization and determine whether or not he/she would like to give to them.
 If your church administers a lot of charitable missions and services, this transparency has the potential to be highly beneficial.